huggingface/exporters/README.md

 #### Bugs and limitations

 The Core ML exporter writes models in the **mlpackage** format.
-Unfortunately, for some models the generated ML Program is incorrect, in which case it's recommended to convert the model to the older NeuralNetwork format by passing in the `legacy` argument.
+Unfortunately, for some models the generated ML Program is incorrect, in which case it's recommended to convert the model to the older NeuralNetwork format by setting the configuration object's `use_legacy_format` property to `True`.
 On certain hardware, the older format may also run more efficiently.
 If you're not sure which one to use, export the model twice and compare the two versions.

-Known models that need to be exported with `legacy=True` are: GPT2, DistilGPT2.
+Known models that need to be exported with `use_legacy_format=True` are: GPT2, DistilGPT2.

 Bug: For `image-classifier` models the number of predicted classes is wrong.
 Instead of 1000 classes, the Core ML classifier model outputs a dictionary with 999 elements.